gsi-ee/drivers/pexor/README_DABC.txt

 1) Contents
-- the DABC plugin in subfolder user/Dabc/plugins/pexor
+- the DABC plugin for DABC version < 1.9 in subfolder user/Dabc/plugins/pexor
+- the DABC plugin for DABC version 2 (>=1.9) in subfolder user/DabcV2/plugins/pexor
 - the Go4 online analysis for pexor test in subfolder user/Go4

 2) Requirements
-- the pexor kernel driver pexor.ko and the application library libpexor.so as distributed in package PexorDriver.tar.gz!
+- the pexor kernel driver pexor.ko and the application library libpexor.so as distributed in package PexorDriver.tar.gz.
-- the installed DABC data acquisition framework as available at http://dabc.gsi.de
+- the installed DABC data acquisition framework as available at https://subversion.gsi.de/dabc/trunk
 - the installed Go4 data analysis and online monitoring framework as available at http://go4.gsi.de.
    This also requires installed ROOT and Qt libraries.